mazwat/mazwat.github.io/uml-ws.md

 You should develop at least **3 diagrams** and one of them should be a Class diagram

+## Pair Work

+You will be working in pairs to complete this task.
+Find your pair here: [https://www.keamk.com/ncnz3p9r6vdqcls1](https://www.keamk.com/ncnz3p9r6vdqcls1)

 ## Resources for Creating UML

 Create your diagrams using.
 LaTeX and Overleaf.
 You can script your UML diagrams using the **TikZ-UML package** You can read about it here: